kk-dev7/FG-AFK-Bot/README.md

 Then open Command Prompt, navigate to the FG-AFK-Bot directory, type `python -m pip install -r requirements.txt` and hit enter.

-Finally, open Explorer, navigate to the FG-AFK-Bot directory, then double-click `FG_AFK_Bot.py`.
-Now you can convert your files!
+Finally, open Explorer, navigate to the FG-AFK-Bot directory, then double-click `FG_AFK_Bot.py` to run the script.